galtx-centex/galtx-centex.github.io/foster/foster.md

 mission.
 The main limitation on the number of dogs GALT-Central Texas can bring into its adoption program is the number of volunteer foster families.
 If you would like to volunteer to foster a newly retired racing greyhound, please review the Foster FAQs below.

+## GALT Veterinarian Protocol for Adoption & Foster Applicants

+This document defines GALT’s requirements for veterinarian care for an applicant’s pet(s), both foster and adoption.
+In addition to the items listed below, we will also inquire as to the historical care of the pets.
+In the event that the practice is no longer open, dated records on practice letterhead will be accepted in lieu of the vet check.

+All cats and dogs must be current on core vaccinations (Rabies, DHPP) and wellness exam.
+Cats that are kept solely indoors must be current on Rabies vaccinations as it is required by law.
+If the pet is exempt from core vaccinations, a letter must be submitted signed by a veterinarian explaining why the animal is not current.
+Annual heartworm test is required with proof of current monthly heartworm preventative.

+If the pet or pets is/are not current, they must not be greater than 6 months overdue.
+If greater than six months overdue, GALT has the right to terminate its consideration for adoption or foster.
+If less than 6 months overdue, the applicant has <u>7 days</u> to update his/her pets’ vaccinations and physical exams.

+GALT recommends, in consultation with your veterinarian, current Bordatella, Lepto and Canine Flu vaccinations as well as monthly flea and tick preventatives due to the high exposure to diseases.

+If pets are recently deceased (within the past quarter), we will conduct the vet check to ensure that they were kept current before they passed away and were well cared for in life.

 <div class="text-center">
   <a class="btn btn-lg btn-success" href="/docs/GALT-CT_Foster_Application.pdf" role="button">Download Application</a>